Efficient collaborative learning of the average treatment effect: Data Illustration

+We define our cohort as described in Figure~\ref{fig:cohort}.
+We start with all patients who have at least one type 2 diabetes (T2D) billing code (ICD-10 code: E11) and define date of the T2D diagnosis as the date of the first T2D code.
+We exclude individuals with type I diabetes diagnosis (ICD-10 code: E10) or minors (age at T2D diagnosis less than 18 years).
+Next, we assign individual's treatment groups and define the notation of ``sustained'' treatment for patients who receive multiple treatment types following \cite{wang2024comparing}.
 We define the index date $t_0$ as the first time receiving the assigned treatment and exclude individuals whose T2D diagnosis is after $t_0$.
 The outcome of interest is whether one experienced a heart failure incidence within 5 years of first diagnosis of T2D, which includes congestive heart failure (ICD-10 code: I50.0), heart failure (ICD-10 code: I50), systolic or combined heart failure (ICD-9 code: 428.2) and diastolic heart failure (ICD-9 code: 428.3).
 We exclude patients with an observed heart failure code before $t_0$.
-Lastly, we adjust for the following set of baseline covariates that are measured before $t_0$ in order to eliminate unmeasured confounding: sex at birth, age at diagnosis, use of statin, use of sulfonylureas, A1C and comorbidity counts of conditions outlined in Table S4 in \cite{unknown}.
+Lastly, we adjust for the following set of baseline covariates that are measured before $t_0$ in order to eliminate unmeasured confounding: sex at birth, age at diagnosis, use of statin, use of sulfonylureas, A1C and comorbidity counts of conditions outlined in Table S4 in \cite{wang2024comparing}.
 We provide summary statistics in Table~\ref{tab:descriptive} and observe reasonable overlap in all covariates and treatment.
 Together, we have $N=733$ individuals in the treatment group (non-insulin recipients), and $N=1522$ individuals in the placebo group (insulin recipients).